JetBrains/kotlin-web-site/docs/topics/unsigned-integer-types.md

 Unsigned types support most of the operations of their signed counterparts.

 > Unsigned numbers are implemented as [inline classes](inline-classes.md) with a single storage property of the corresponding
 > signed counterpart type of the same width.
-However, due to the compiler's mangling of signatures containing unsigned types,
+However, due to the compiler's signature mangling for unsigned types,
-> changing the type from unsigned to its signed counterpart or the other way around
+> changing a type from an unsigned to its signed counterpart (or vice versa) results in a change that is both source incompatible and binary incompatible.
-> is a _binary incompatible_ change.
+> This is because the mangling alters the method signatures in the compiled bytecode, making them distinct between unsigned and signed types.
 >
-> For more information, see [Mangling](inline-classes.md#mangling).
+> For more information on mangling, see [Mangling](inline-classes.md#mangling).
 >
 {type="note"}